 Our leadership team are closely monitoring the guidance provided by the UK Government, making key decisions which will enable us to continue to deliver ongoing service and support for our customers and a safe environment for our employees.

 If you have been impacted by the coronavirus outbreak or believe you may be in the future and are worried about making your loan repayment, please get in touch with us as there are a number of ways in which we can help.
-This may include offering a payment deferment of up to 3 months or, if that is not the most appropriate solution, we could arrange for a reduction to your normal monthly commitment.
+This may include offering a payment deferral or, if that is not the most appropriate solution, we could arrange for a reduction to your normal monthly commitment.
 If you can afford to make some repayments, even if it is a smaller amount than usual, then you should continue to do so.

 To ensure you receive the most appropriate solution, we will assess your current situation and tailor the best solution for you This assessment will include how you are or could be impacted by coronavirus and how this has temporarily impacted the ability to repay your loan.
 As an example, if you’ve lost your job or you’re having to work less hours.

-A payment deferment will give you the chance to pause repayments for up to 3 months, without it impacting your credit rating, but will mean it takes you longer to repay your loan.
-This won’t affect your credit file for the period of the payment freeze.
+A payment deferral will give you the chance to pause repayments without it impacting your credit rating, but will mean it takes you longer to repay your loan.
+This won’t affect your credit file for the period of the payment freeze but lenders may take into account other information when making future lending decisions, including information provided by you or bank account information.
 However, interest will continue to build during this period, meaning you will pay higher costs in the longer term.
 Rest assured that we will not charge you any penalty interest or any fees for arranging a deferral.

 This won’t change the terms of your agreement with us, so we’ll still need to send you notices about the delayed repayments when we’re legally required to.
 You won’t need to do anything in response to these notices as long as you don’t miss any repayments outside of this deferral.